Signed in as:

-The Redistricting Task Force will work with government staff and outside consultants to determine how the supervisor district lines should be redrawn so the districts comply with various legal requirements.
+The Redistricting Task Force works with government staff and outside consultants to determine how the supervisor district lines should be redrawn so the districts comply with various legal requirements.
 The Redistricting Task Force may make adjustments to district lines based on community input.

 The Elections Commission, the Board of Supervisors, and the Mayor each appointed three members.
 The ordinance convening the 2021–2022 Redistricting Task Force stated members are to be "broadly representative of the communities of interest, neighborhoods, and diversity in ethnicity, race, age, gender, and sexual orientation of the City and County of San Francisco," though that is not a requirement in the San Francisco Charter.

 During these meetings, you can also give public comment to share your ideas and feedback.
 You can speak up in support of a more fair, equitable, transparent, and accessible local redistricting process.
 There will be specific meetings during which you can share the story of your community of interest and draw your community map.